NebraLtd/helium-rak/README.md

 **Step 4** - Before we move to the next step you will need to download the latest OpenFleet software for your hotspot from balenaHub, which you can find here - https://nebra.io/rak

 Click on the link and you will be redirected to the balenaHub page for your hotspot.
-Click on `Get Started` and select your preferred network connection (Ethernet required on first boot).
-If you have balenaEtcher already installed you can select Flash, otherwise you can select Download from the drop-down box by clicking the arrow.
+Click on `Get Started`.

 **Important: do not click on `Fork this fleet`**

 ![balenaHub page for Helium RAK](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/24118876816/original/zCffeV40Wq9Xr2erSSSr_u8B3r--purIOQ.png?1656517776)

+**Step 5** - Select your preferred network connection (Ethernet required on first boot).
+If you have balenaEtcher already installed (from step 3 above) you can select Flash, otherwise you can select Download from the drop-down box by clicking the arrow.

 ![Add new device popup screen on balenaHub](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/24118876877/original/LjeNNTCDF7Vs5ngRDS1WZd_qj2Mv0zARMQ.png?1656517851)

-**Step 5** - Click on the `Flash from file` button in balenaEtcher and navigate to where you saved your downloaded firmware file.
+**Step 6** - Click on the `Flash from file` button in balenaEtcher and navigate to where you saved your downloaded firmware file.
 Select it to be installed.

 In the middle section of balenaEtcher click `Select target` to select your SD card to install the OS (it may be selected automatically).